 - Prevent cancer.
 The powerful flavonoid kaempferol has been shown to inhibit cancers.
 It creates cell death in tumors.

-- High in potassium and folate, both which help with heart health.
+- High in potassium and folate, both of which help with heart health.

 - Supports good vision by being high in Vitamin A.